 - Exercise regularly, and eat a healthy diet.

 You also can talk to your doctor about treatments that may either reduce or stop your hot flashes.
-These include taking hormone therapy.
+These include taking hormone therapy and certain medicines.

 You can manage hot flashes by making certain lifestyle choices.
-You can also take daily medicine.
-Some measures help prevent or reduce hot flashes.
+Some measures may help to prevent or reduce hot flashes.
 Others can make you more comfortable when you're having a hot flash.

 - Drink cold liquids rather than hot ones.